JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-An `aggregate` block is used to accumulate a result by scanning a series.
+An `aggregate` block is used to accumulate a result by scanning an array.
 ```
-series{0} & 1 & 2
+array{0} & 1 & 2
 aggregate {
   item: that
   sum: 0